-Timely responses are effective responses, and with the help of data you can get a jump on everyone one else.
-You can analyze your customer’s habits and be pro-active with your approach to them instead of reacting to their needs.
+Timely responses are effective responses, and with the help of data, you can get a jump on everyone else.
+You can analyze your customer’s habits and be proactive with your approach to them instead of reacting to their needs.
 It doesn't get quicker than that.

 Utilizing tools like Technology Spy that alert you when prospects are in need of certain technology are also great ways to increase response time using data.

 Personalized emails improve click-through rates by 14% and conversion rates by 10%, and the only way to personalize your messages is to get to know your customers.